FHWA/MoDOT Partnering Agreements

 they are in line with FHWA goals, MoDOT's tangible results and the Blueprint.

-to both FHWA and MoDOT.
-Thts includes membership on both FHWA and MoDOT
+both FHWA and MoDOT.
+This includes membership on both FHWA and MoDOT teams

-teams and task forces that deal with highway safety Issues.
+and task forces that deal with highway safety issues.

-revisit this partnering agreement annually to determine if changes need
+- We will revisit this partnering agreement annually to determine if changes

-The conflict resolution process will follow the attached FHWA/MoDOT Conflict
+The conflict resolution process will follow the FHWA/MoDOT Conflict Resolution

-Resolution Ladder.
-For situations where a resolution is not achieved at
+Ladder.
+For situations where a resolution is not achieved at the MoDOT Director/FHWA

 V. Performance Evaluation